hanyk/BayeSED3/README.md

 ## Citation

-If you use BayeSED3 in your research, please cite:
+If BayeSED has been of benefit to you, either directly or indirectly, please consider citing our papers:
 - Han, Y., & Han, Z. 2012, ApJ, 749, 123
 - Han, Y., & Han, Z. 2014, ApJS, 215, 2
 - Han, Y., & Han, Z. 2019, ApJS, 240, 3